John Miliauskas

 Taylor Yozwiak

 Taylor Yozwiak is an active percussion performer, educator, arranger, and clinician based out of Baltimore, Maryland.
-Taylor has established a unique perspective on the percussive arts that combines his background as a jazz drummer with his passion for solo/chamber performance and marching/rudimental technique.
-Taylor is currently entering his sixth year as the Assistant Director of Athletic Bands and Director of Marching Percussion at Towson University.
+Taylor has established a unique perspective on the percussive arts that combines his background as a jazz drumset player with his passion for solo performance and rudimental technique.
+Taylor is currently entering his eighth year at Towson.
+This fall, he will be working as the Interim Director of Athletic Bands and Director of Marching Percussion at Towson University.

 Taylor received his Bachelor of Music Degree in Percussion Performance from the University of Massachusetts in 2013.
 While at UMass, Taylor had the privilege of studying with professors Ayano Kataoka and Thomas Hannum, and was a proud member of the UMass Minuteman Marching Band.
 Taylor then completed his Master of Music Degree in Percussion Performance from the Frost School of Music at the University of Miami.
 During this time, Taylor studied with world-renowned percussionist Svet Stoyanov, directed the Miami “Frost Band of the Hour” Drumline, and performed throughout the rich musical scene in Miami.